nierja/Tox/README.md

    python3 src/descriptor_generation/generate.py
    ```

-    For generating all descriptors, uncomment all descriptor names in `generate.py`.
+    For generating all descriptors across all targets, uncomment their names in `generate.py`.

 2. Tune the hyperpadameters and train the machine learning and deep learning models: